nt54hamnghi/burudoza/README.md

 ﻿# Introduction

+Interactive Web Application is live at: <http://app.burudoza.com>

-The main objective of this project is to analyze and build a machine-learning model capable of predicting the price for auction sales of industrial bulldozers.
-The data includes information about bulldozers, like their model, capacity, technical measurements, sale date, etc. It is available at: <https://www.kaggle.com/c/bluebook-for-bulldozers/data>
+The project aims at analyzing and building a machine-learning model capable of predicting auction sales of industrial bulldozers.
+The data includes information about bulldozers, including model, capacity, measurements, date, etc. It is available on [Kaggle](https://www.kaggle.com/c/bluebook-for-bulldozers/data)

 ## Stage 1: Data Preprocessing